rmajuri/trademarkit/README.md

 ### Accessibility

 I try my best to be cognizant of accessibility standards, first by writing semantic HTML.
 I also keep a bookmarked browser folder containing accessibility guides and refer to it while I'm developing.
-Even so, I like to go comb project thoroughly after reaching a checkpoint in order to ensure that I've made my components as accessible as I can make them.
+Even so, I like to go comb my projects thoroughly after reaching a checkpoint in order to ensure that I've made my components as accessible as I can make them.

-## Meta Tags and Favicon
+### Meta Tags and Favicon

 One thing I learned about SSR during this project was how much it improves SEO.
-I don't know if SSR requires a different approach to meta tags from client-side rendering, but I plan to learn how to include branding assets and other relevant meta data in the head of an server-side rendered app.
+I don't know if SSR requires a different approach to meta tags from client-side rendering, but I plan to learn how to include social sharing assets and other relevant meta data in the head of a server-side rendered app.

+I'd also like to take some time to create a favicon for this app.

 ### Theming and Styling